Trump says NAFTA talks going 'nicely,' Canada sees progress on auto rules

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Tuesday that a new North American Free Trade Agreement could be agreed quickly, as Canada hailed progress on forging new rules for the auto industry, the pivotal issue in talks to revamp the 24-year-old accord.
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Tuesday a new North American Free Trade Agreement could be agreed on quickly, as Canada hailed progress on forging new rules for the auto industry, the pivotal issue in talks to revamp the 24-year-old accord.

-Ministers from the United States, Canada and Mexico responsible for NAFTA met in Washington to narrow outstanding differences in the hope of tying up a deal in the coming days.
+Ministers from the United States, Canada and Mexico responsible for NAFTA met in Washington to try to narrow differences on regional content rules for autos in the hope of tying up a deal in the coming days.

 “NAFTA, as you know, is moving along.
-They (Mexico) have an election coming up very soon,” Trump said at a cabinet meeting briefly attended by reporters.
+They (Mexico) have an election coming up very soon,” Trump said at a Cabinet meeting briefly attended by reporters.

 “But we’re doing very nicely with NAFTA.
 I could make a deal really quickly, but I’m not sure that’s in the best interests of the United States.
 But we’ll see what happens,” he said.

-While details are not yet clear, a new NAFTA is likely to push the region’s auto makers to source more parts from North America in order to create more jobs.
+While details are still being negotiated, a new NAFTA is likely to push the region’s automakers to source more parts from North America in order to create more jobs.
 Such an outcome could also raise costs for Detroit’s main car manufacturers.

+Canadian Foreign Minister Chrystia Freeland, leaving a 3-1/2-hour meeting with U.S. Trade Representative Robert Lighthizer, said there was progress on autos, which she described as “the heart” of NAFTA.

+“Rules of origin for autos is fiendishly complex,” Freeland told reporters.
+“We are very, very focused right now on digging into some of the details, being sure that there are no unintended consequences, being sure we get things right.”

+She added there were other major issues that needed to be addressed in the NAFTA talks expected to continue for several days in Washington, such as dispute-settlement mechanisms.

-Canadian Foreign Minister Chrystia Freeland, U.S. Trade Representative (USTR) Robert Lighthizer and Mexican Economy Minister Ildefonso Guajardo are pressing for a quick deal to avoid clashing with Mexico’s July 1 presidential election.
+Freeland, Lighthizer and Mexico’s Ildefonso Guajardo are pressing for a quick deal to avoid clashing with Mexico’s July 1 presidential election.

-To do so, they must reach a compromise on several contentious U.S. demands, including raising the regional automotive content requirements to qualify for tariff-free trade.

-Trump’s negotiators had initially demanded North American-built vehicles contain 85 percent content made in NAFTA countries by value, up from 62.5 percent now, and said that half the value must be U.S.-made.

-Industry officials say the regional demand has been cut to about 75 percent and the U.S. content pitch dropped.
+Trump’s negotiators initially demanded North American-built vehicles contain 85 percent content made in NAFTA countries by value, up from 62.5 percent now.
+But industry officials say that has been cut to about 75 percent, with certain components coming from areas with higher wages.

-Entering the USTR’s office near the White House, Freeland said the latest talks would focus on the auto sector rules of origin, calling it “the heart” of the new NAFTA.

-“We have been making good progress.
-This is an issue which is fiendishly complex,” she told reporters.

-Trump on Monday again fanned uncertainty by threatening to tie a NAFTA deal to Mexico’s immigration controls, a suggestion the Mexican government quickly dismissed.
+Trump fanned uncertainty again on Monday by threatening to tie a NAFTA deal to Mexico’s immigration controls, a suggestion the Mexican government quickly dismissed.

 Mexico, which at the outset of the Trump presidency said it would treat the NAFTA revamp as part of a general review of its relations with the United States, has pushed back in the talks by threatening to become less cooperative with Washington.

-Two weeks ago Mexico vowed to analyze all cooperation with the United States and the government on Tuesday circulated an official’s letter to the Mexican Senate saying President Enrique Pena Nieto would soon consider the findings of the review.
+Two weeks ago, Mexico vowed to analyze all cooperation with the United States.
+The government on Tuesday circulated an official’s letter to the Mexican Senate saying President Enrique Pena Nieto would soon consider the findings of the review.

-Arriving for talks with Lighthizer, Mexico’s Guajardo said flexibility will be needed to reach a deal.
-Guajardo said that Mexico would not accept any U.S. tariffs on aluminum or steel - another measure Trump has threatened to tie to NAFTA.
+Arriving for talks with Lighthizer, Guajardo said flexibility would be needed to reach a deal.
+He said Mexico would not accept any U.S. tariffs on aluminum or steel - another measure Trump has threatened to tie to NAFTA.
 A U.S. exemption to tariffs ends on by May 1.

 Negotiators say a new NAFTA could be possible by early May.